Bridgewater, Nova Scotia: Demographics

 In 2016, the average age was 46.8 years, over three years above the provincial average.
 54% of the population was female, nearly 3% above the provincial average.
 5.2% of residents declared themselves as immigrants, with most having arrived in Canada before 1981.
 Mother tongue was primarily English, with 1.4% reporting French, and 2.7% other.
 7.8% were bilingual in French and English.

 Economy

 Michelin is by far the town's largest employer.
+The Michelin tire factory in Bridgewater can make up to 7,500 tires per day, and employs more than a quarter of the town's working population.
+The factory is the centre of Nova Scotia's manufacturing industry.
 Other major sectors are a call centre, retail, and healthcare.

 In 2015, the average household income was $46,836, almost $14,000 below the provincial average.